Music Production | BA (Hons) Degree

 This programme is validated by University of the Arts London (UAL).
 UAL is a leading education provider in the creative arts, ranked second in the world for art and design (QS World University Rankings by Subject 2020).
 They oversee the standards and quality of our curriculum, which enriches your overall learning experience.

-Views Chris Cohen, who has been working at MOtse studio, ChinaI know 100% that I wouldn't have been able to get this far without my course at the Northbrook MET
+Views Chris Cohen, who has been working at MOtse studio, ChinaI know 100% that I wouldn't have been able to get this far without my course at the Northbrook College

 Course entry requirements